 After overcoming a huge loss when a previous business opportunity fell apart, she was left with an empty bank account, a ton of bills and a strong desire not to go back to corporate life.
 With literally nothing to lose, her dessert business was born.
 The week Sarah got her business license, kitchen permits, and insurance, she had $6 left in her bank account!
 She drove for Uber to make ends meet until business picked up, and hated every second of it, so it was extremely motivating to not have to do that anymore.

 Sarah has also brought back her non-profit organization she created several years ago that helps give back locally and internationally to children and young entrepreneurs.
-Part of every stay at her Celebration House goes towards this.
 Read more about The Sarah Annelise Foundation

 Sarah truly believes that sometimes the best things can come from the worst, and is passionate about celebrating both the losses and the victories.
 With overcoming financial and personal health struggles, she hopes to continue to share her story to prove that even when 5 things go wrong, 10 can go right.

 I was diagnosed with Celiac Disease over 16 years ago.
 After overcoming everything that I shared above with how I started my first business, I could tell things were going backwards for my health as well.
 I had already been doing everything I thought was needed to maintain a healthy lifestyle, and although stress was a huge problem, I started to get all kinds of other gut issues on top of it.
 In the middle of everything else going on, my health quickly become the forefront of everything, and I could feel myself deteriorating.
 I hadn’t felt that way since before I was diagnosed several years prior, and it was challenging trying to figure out what was going on.
 It was the lowest point in my life, mentally, but also physically.

 I eventually realized that all I had gone through was giving me the knowledge to help others.
 Countless hours in doctors offices, scans, x-rays, injections, you name it.